 This logo is a composite of several ideas and symbols.

-The four arms of the interior ailm also beautifully illustrate the notion of the whole person: body, mind, emotions and spirit, each in equal measure.
+The four arms of the interior ailm also beautifully illustrate the notion of the whole person: body, mind, emotions and spirit (that sine qua non, or je ne sais quoi), each in equal measure.
 Whole health includes our whole person.

-All of this rich and layered symbolism is embraced by a circle: a universal symbol for wholeness, unity, simplicity, clarity of mind and purpose.
+All of this symbolism is embraced by a circle: a universal symbol for wholeness, unity, simplicity, clarity of mind and purpose.
 I want my practice to help empower people to seek, find and achieve their own answers and goals.

 This symbol is one way for me to say what is most important to me: we are whole persons, and healing and peace must embrace our all.